junxit/us-congress-bills-113/metadata.md

 - 2013-09-25 — Mr. Petri moved to suspend the rules and pass the bill.
 - 2013-09-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 280 - 89 (Roll no. 484). (text: CR H5810)
 - 2013-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 280 - 89 (Roll no. 484).(text: CR H5810)
+- 2013-09-26 — Received in the Senate.
+- 2013-12-20 — Read twice and referred to the Committee on Commerce, Science, and Transportation.